 To establish the link between host model variables and physics scheme variables, the host model must provide metadata information similar to those presented in Section 2.2.
-The host model can have multiple metadata files (.meta), each with the required [ccpp-table-properties] section and the related [ccpp-table] sections.
+The host model can have multiple metadata files (.meta) with multiple metadata sections in each file ([ccpp-arg-table]) or just one.
 The host model Fortran files contain three-line snippets to indicate the location for insertion of the metadata information contained in the corresponding section in the .meta file.